 Setting up WSO2 ESB

-- If you have not already done so, see Getting Started with WSO2 ESB for details on installing and running WSO2 ESB.
+1. If you have not already done so, see Getting Started for details on installing and running WSO2 ESB.

-To enable the JMS transport of WSO2 ESB to communicate with the Message Broker by editing the <ESB_HOME>/repository/conf/axis2/axis2.xml file.
+2. Enable the JMS transport of WSO2 ESB to communicate with the Message Broker by editing the <ESB_HOME>/repository/conf/axis2/axis2.xml file.
 Find a commented-out <transport receiver> block for MB 2.x.x and uncomment it.

-<transport sender>block for JMS in the same file:
+Uncomment the <transport sender> block for JMS in the same file as follows:

 - Comment out the topic, as it is not needed.
 But, in order to avoid the error javax.naming.NameNotFoundException: TopicConnectionFactory during server startup, also point TopicConnectionFactory to the Message Broker.

-Now you have instances of both WSO2 Message Broker and WSO2 ESB configured and running.
+You now have instances of WSO2 Message Broker and WSO2 ESB configured and running.
 Next, refer to section JMS Usecases for implementation details of various sample scenarios.